CatPoweredPlugins/CommandlessRedeem/README.md

-# Commandless-Redeem
+# ASF Commandless Redeem
-Plugin for ASF to re-implement key redeeming without command
+This plugin allows key redeeming without `!r` (or `!redeem`) command, by simply sending them to ASF via steam chat or IPC.